cannam/sml-subxml/README.md

  * DOCTYPE declarations are ignored; all other declarations (<! ... >)
    are rejected except for CDATA, which is handled properly

+ * It follows from the above that only built-in named entities and character entities are decoded (but those ones are)

  * Comments appearing before or after the root element are ignored;
    other comments are included in the parsed tree